unlight/changed/README.md

+changed
+---
+Check if file was changed

 TODO
 ---
 - change detection in object
-- change by file m time